As you explore your adoption options, you may be wondering, how much does it cost to adopt from the Philippines?

-With respect to all adoption agencies we looked at, they all appeared to balance out to be about the same in costs.
+Concerning all adoption agencies, we looked at, they all appeared to balance out to be about the same in costs.

 International adoption agencies understand that prospective adoptive parents will be shopping around, so to speak, so it is in their best interest to remain comparable to their competition.

 In general, your expenses include your registration, application, and home study costs.
 Add to that any additional document certification fees, adoption agency fees, and additional fees from the Filipino government.

 A couple of things to consider here.
 Make sure that the international adoption agency you are considering provides you with a comprehensive fee schedule so there are no surprises down the road.

 Go over the fees listed and ask questions.
 What will apply to you and what costs listed will not?
 What is optional and what expenses are you required to pay?

 Also, I strongly advise you to reach out to more than one agency and compare their fee structures.
 Are they comparable in costs?
 Does one agency seem to have more added fees than another?